dev1980/capstone-project-react-redux/README.md

 # capstone-project-react-redux
-A single page application built with react which fetches information about different meal recipes and displays them in a catalogue.
+A single page application built with react which fetches information about different meal recipes and displays them in a catalog.
 <!-- TABLE OF CONTENTS -->
 ## Table of Contents